Why we’re starting a working group to help associations answer the tough questions about this year and beyond

 We know that some of you are planning hybrid events.
 Others are using magical thinking and hoping live events will be back to business as usual.
 And then some of you . . . well, you don’t have much of a plan at all.

-We also know that so many things are working against you this year.
-Uncertainty is the biggest one: What will 2021 look like?
+We also know that so many things are working against you.
+Uncertainty is the biggest one: What will the year look like?

 Hotel contracts may be a challenge.
 And let’s not forget your sponsors.
 Will they want to continue spending thousands of dollars sponsoring an event with very low turnout?